-Entry 1 of the Notification exempts services supplied by an entity registered under section 12AA/12AB of the Income-tax Act, 1961 by way of charitable activities.
-Thus, in order to claim exemption under Entry 1 of the Notification, following two conditions must be satisfied:-
+Entry 1 exempts services supplied by an entity registered under section 12AA or 12AB of the Income-tax Act, 1961 by way of charitable activities.
+Thus, in order to claim exemption under Entry 1, following two conditions must be satisfied:-

-- (i) The entity should be registered under section 12AA/12AB of the Income tax Act, 1961, and - (ii) The entity must carry out one or more of the specified charitable activities.
+- (i) The entity should be registered under section 12AA or 12AB of the Income-tax Act, 1961, and - (ii) The entity must carry out one or more of the specified charitable activities.